Jump to section

 A combination of these qualities, along with self-awareness, are important factors that make an effective leader.

 Some other traits effective leaders have in common include:

 - Excellent communication skills.
 An effective leader can clearly communicate their vision, provide constructive feedback to team members, and negotiate with other company leaders for things their team needs.

 - High emotional intelligence.
 Great leaders develop their emotional regulation skills.
 They must be able to identify, control, and express their emotions in a productive manner, and guide their team members toward doing the same.

 - Empathy.
 The best leaders are able to empathize, or understand and share feelings, with their team members.

 - Integrity.
 Effective leaders live by strong values that guide their decisions and behaviors.
-They know right from wrong, and are honest in their interactions with others.
+They know right from wrong, are honest in their interactions with others, and practice ethical leadership.

 - Creativity.
-Effective leaders think outside the box to come up with innovative solutions to business problems, and creative ways to reach business goals.
+Effective leaders think outside the box to come up with innovative solutions to business problems and creative ways to reach business goals.
 They know that creativity is for everyone.

 4 signs that you are not an effective leader